flowershow/flowershow-app/content/docs/flowershow-cloud/list-component.md

 ## Configuration

-The Index component accepts one required prop:
+The List component accepts one required prop:

 ```markdown
 dir: string       # Absolute path to directory (must start with '/')